Namrata-456/SCT_WD_02/README.md

 # File Strucutre
 task02
-├── index.html       # Main HTML file
+ -index.html       # Main HTML file
-├── script.js        # JavaScript file for stopwatch logic
-└── style.css        # CSS styling (if external)
+ -script.js        # JavaScript file for stopwatch logic -style.css        # CSS styling (if external)

 # How to Use
 Open index.html in a web browser.